S3cur3Th1sSh1t/Get-System-Techniques/README.md

 `PsExec.exe -accepteula -s -i cmd.exe`
 I used Invoke-ReflectivePEInjection.ps1 to execute PsExec in memory with theese parameters.
 (Currently buggy, have to take a look)

+## Uso DLL

+Drop WindowsCoreDeviceInfo.dll bind Shell in System32 Folder and load it afterwards using UsoClient.exe

 ## Other
 I will add other scripts with other techniques in the future.